-Tree to 52 m in the wild.
+Large tree to 52 m in the wild.
 Bark grey to brownish, smooth or ridged or exfoliating in small plate-like scales.
-Branchlets tan, slender, glabrous, scaly towards tip.
-Terminal bud oblong, 1–1.9 cm long, sulfur yellow to tan, with yellow peltate scales, pilose near apex; bud scales valvate; axillary buds protected by a pair of valvate bracteoles.
-Leaves deciduous, imparipinnate, 15–38 cm long; leaflets (five) seven to nine (to thirteen), ovate or obovate to lanceolate or oblanceolate, sometimes weakly arched, 3–19 × 1–7 cm, upper surface largely glabrous, with scattered scales when young; lower surface villous with simple, 2–4-armed hairs along the midrib and primary veins, densely to sparsely pubescent throughout, and with abundant large peltate scales and small round and 2– or 4-lobed peltate scales at first, persisting near margins at the base and apex later on; margins finely to coarsely serrate, apex acuminate; lateral petiolules 0–0.2 cm long; terminal petiolules 0.2–0.8 cm long, petiole hirsute near rachis, 3–7 cm long.
-Staminate spikes to 16 cm long, glabrous or hirsute, scaly.
+Branchlets tan, slender, glabrous, scaly towards tip, often tending to droop from the ascending branches.
+Terminal bud oblong, 1–1.9 cm long, sulfur-yellow to tan, with yellow peltate scales, pilose near apex; bud scales valvate; axillary buds protected by a pair of valvate bracteoles.
+Leaves deciduous, imparipinnate, 15–38 cm long; leaflets (5–)7–9(–13), ovate or obovate to lanceolate or oblanceolate, sometimes weakly arched, 3–19 × 1–7 cm, upper surface largely glabrous, with scattered scales when young; lower surface villous with simple, 2–4-armed hairs along the midrib and primary veins, densely to sparsely pubescent throughout, and with abundant large peltate scales and small round and 2– or 4-lobed peltate scales at first, persisting near margins at the base and apex later on; margins finely to coarsely serrate, apex acuminate; lateral petiolules 0–0.2 cm long; terminal petiolules 0.2–0.8 cm long, petiole hirsute near rachis, 3–7 cm long.
+Male spikes to 16 cm long, glabrous or hirsute, scaly.
 Fruits brown, 2–3 × 2–3.2 cm, obovoid or nearly globose, splitting to the middle or below the middle, sutures winged; nuts finely wrinkled.
-Bean 1970.
-Stone & Whittemore 1997.
-Whittemore 2013.
+(Bean 1976; Stone & Whittemore 1997; Whittemore 2013).

-Introduced to Britain in 1766 (Bean 1970), Carya cordiformis has long been considered the hickory most suited to the UK climate.
+Introduced to the United Kingdom by 1766 (Bean 1976), Carya cordiformis has long been considered the hickory most suited to the UK climate.
 There are many notable examples in UK collections, often with an upright form and always with stunning autumn colour.
 This is a clear yellow, paler than that of other hickories, and trees are as reliable as they are spectacular.
 Colour can be early however, as it is in the United States (Sternberg 2004), and trees may be completely leafless just as other species are reaching their seasonal peak.
-It is also often regarded as the easiest hickory to identify, with its naked, sulphur yellow buds (now confusable with C. cathayensis in cultivation).
-The relatively small, winged, thin shelled fruits are also distinctive.
+Despite their cold hardiness, even trees of northern provenance cannot be expected to fruit heavily in the cooler summers of northwest Europe.